R3Conclave/conclave-core-sdk/docs/docs/writing-cordapps.md

     }
 }
 ```

+!!! important
+    **DO NOT BLINDLY COPY THE `SEC:INSECURE` PART INTO PRODUCTION CODE.** IT DOES NOT TAKE SHERLOCK HOLMES TO DEDUCE THAT YOUR APP WILL BE
+    INSECURE IF YOU KEEP THAT BIT. :face_with_monocle:

 We start in the usual manner for a Corda flow.
 Once we've established a session with the hosting node, we instantiate
 the helper class giving it the session and a constraint.
 Then we call `start` to receive the `EnclaveInstanceInfo` and